sidyn4444/Alpaca-Stock-Trading-App/README.md

 # 📈 Alpaca Trading Dashboard

-A complete stock trading platform with automated strategies, real-time charts, and daily updates using Alpaca Paper Trading API.
+A stock trading platform with automated strategies, real-time charts, and daily updates using Alpaca Paper Trading API. -> Still in progress

 ## ✨ Features